Women and sexual problems

 - Some medicines: Medicine for blood pressure, depression, and chemotherapy can decrease your sex drive or make it hard to have an orgasm.

 - Having been sexually abused in the past.

 How to Make Sex Better

 - Do Kegel exercises.
-Tighten and relax the pelvic muscles.
+Tighten and relax your pelvic muscles.

 - Focus on other sexual activities, not just intercourse.

 - Use birth control that works for both you and your partner.
-Discuss this ahead of time so you aren’t worried about an unwanted pregnancy.
+Discuss this ahead of time so you are not worried about an unwanted pregnancy.